Why You Should be Claiming that Refund

 DoNotPay

 DoNotPay started in 2015 as a tool to fight parking tickets and has since branded itself as "The World's First Robot Lawyer."
 It's an aggressive consumer rights tool that helps you with a huge range of issues, from canceling subscriptions to filing small claims court lawsuits.
 Its ideal user is someone who feels wronged and wants to fight back using more formal or legalistic methods.
 The app’s primary function that is a bit different is its focus on leveraging consumer protection laws to get you what you're owed, which can be incredibly powerful but also a bit intimidating if you're not used to it.
-I've found that navigating its massive list of features can be overwhelming, which is a real downside when you're just trying to solve one simple problem.
-This is the app you use when you want to do more than just ask for a refund, you want to make a point.
+I've found that navigating its massive list of features can be overwhelming and often intimidating as I have no idea what I'm going to spend until I commit, which is a real downside when you're just trying to solve one simple problem.
+This is the app you use when you want to do more than just ask for a refund, you want to fight the system.

 Best for: Using legal templates and consumer rights laws to fight fees and get refunds.